Ground Level Deck: How To Build it the Right Way in 2025

 Step 1: Site Preparation

 • Clearing the Area: Begin by clearing the deck area of any vegetation, rocks, and debris.
 This includes removing grass and, if necessary, any existing structures or paving.
+Mark your perimeter clearly before any excavation begins.

 • Leveling the Ground: Use a shovel and rake to level the ground.
 For areas with significant slopes, you may need to excavate or add soil to create a flat surface.
 Compact the soil to prevent settling, and use a long level or a laser level to ensure the area is even.

-Step 2: Framing the Deck
+Step 2: Deck Frame

 • Marking the Layout: Use stakes and string to outline your deck’s footprint.
 Measure diagonally between opposite corners to check for squareness; adjust if necessary until both diagonal measurements are equal.

 • Adding Blocking: Where necessary, add blocking between joists to increase stability and prevent the joists from twisting.
+If the surface is uneven, use shims to fine-tune height differences.

-Step 3: Installing the Decking
+Step 3: Building the Platform Deck

 • Choosing Boards: Select decking boards that are straight and free of significant knots.
 If using wood, pre-treat the cut ends with a wood preservative to extend their life.